 I headed to Slovak Pub in Bratislava to try them along with a bunch of other traditional Slovak dishes.
 Zemiakové placky happened to be one of the best things I tried.
 They are potato pancakes fried in garlic and oil and made with flour, grated potato, and egg.
 Similar to the Jewish latke, zemiakové placky have different spices and are usually eaten as a snack or a side dish to your main meal.

-Let’s just say they are some of the most delicious types of potatoes I’ve ever had, and if I could get them as a side for every meal, I probably would!
+Let’s just say they are some of the most delicious types of potatoes I’ve ever had, and if I could get them as a side for every one of my Slovakian meals, I probably would!

 “Pivo, Horalky, borovička”

 One of the few things Slovakia is known for is the mountains, particularly the High Tatra range.
 There, alpine chalets serve hikers and mountaineers as places to rest, eat, and sleep.
 The chalets offer a very similar variety of snacks, dishes, and beverages, providing sustenance and energy for strenuous exercise.